| RAMSES WISSA WASSEF

 young male students at the center to prepare mud bricks and

+build walls in the traditional manner.
 Under Ramses' guidance, their first project was to build

 a small chicken coop in adobe using Nubian features (vaults